Dartmouth-Data-Analytics-Core/RNA-seq-Data-Analysis-Workshop-2023/Day-4/01-linear-modeling.md

 We can easily see that the counts do not follow a normal distribution: most genes have very low count values, with relatively few demonstrating higher expression levels.

 Based on this observation, the counts cannot be modeled appropriately using a standard linear model.
-In fact, bulk RNA-seq data generally exhibit a distribution referred to as the *negative-binomial*, therefore we must us a model that assumes this distribution when performing differential expression testing. **We will discuss this in more detail on Friday**.
+In fact, bulk RNA-seq data generally exhibit a distribution referred to as the *negative-binomial*, therefore we must us a model that assumes this distribution when performing differential expression testing. **We will discuss this in more detail in later lessons**.

 RNA-seq read counts are also referred to as **heteroscedastic**, meaning they have a *non-constant variance* at different values of the mean across samples.
 We can see this if we plot the variance in read counts across samples against the mean.